You are currently viewing PF Calculator

 Understanding this breakdown might help you understand your wage structure better if you are a salaried employee.
 As a result, it may have an effect on your take-home pay.
 For example, if your company permits it, you can choose to make the minimum statutory PF contribution of Rs.1,800, or 12% of Rs.15,000.
 You can improve your take-home pay by having your human resources department adjust other aspects of your remuneration.

 Second, if you run a firm, you may play it smart by creating a payment structure in which 100% of the salary is basic pay.
-This manner, you may increase your contributions to EPF, lowering your tax bill and creating a nice retirement nest egg for yourself in a tax-free instrument.
+In this manner, you may increase your contributions to EPF, lower your tax bill, and create a nice retirement nest egg for yourself using a tax-free instrument.
 This is something that a lot of businesses do.

 EPF Rules Of Eligibility